J0E-E/PolicyFlow/.development-docs/PolicyFlow_Requirements.md

 ### Demo Access Model

+**[MUST]** The demo has **two surfaces**, and a persistent, clearly-marked **surface toggle** moves the visitor between them at will:

+- **Shopper site** — the tenant's public, consumer-facing front end (distinct chrome, no CRM navigation) where the visitor plays the prospective buyer and submits a lead via self-service intake.
+Unauthenticated, exactly as a real prospect would be.
+- **Agent workspace** — the authenticated internal application (the CRM) where the visitor plays tenant staff.

+The surface toggle is a **demo convenience** — in production these are genuinely separate front ends (a public quote site vs an authenticated console), and an explainer says so.
+It changes *where you are*, not *who you are*, and is distinct from the role switcher.

-**[MUST]** Selecting a demo tenant auto-creates a demo session signed in as a seeded **Agent** (no credentials typed).
+**[MUST]** Selecting a demo tenant creates the demo session and drops the visitor into the **Agent workspace** signed in as a seeded **Agent** (no credentials typed); the surface toggle then lets them step out to the Shopper site whenever they want to play the buyer.
 A visible **role switcher** lets the visitor flip between Agent, Tenant Admin, Read-Only, and Platform Admin personas within the session.
 RBAC remains fully enforced server-side per assumed role — the switcher changes identity, not enforcement.
+The role switcher is **staff-only**: the Shopper is a surface, not one of its entries, so reaching the buyer surface is the toggle's job, not the switcher's.
 Seeded demo users per tenant: two Agents (so reassignment is demonstrable), one Tenant Admin, one Read-Only user; one global Platform Admin.

 ### Demo Sessions and Data Lifecycle